 Some of the units may include an enrichment section at the end.
-If the diversified agriculture mechanization core program is currently using the Mississippi Career Planning and Assessment System (MS-CPAS) as a measure of accountability, the enrichment section of material will not be tested.
+If the environment core program is currently using the Mississippi Career Planning and Assessment System (MS-CPAS) as a measure of accountability, the enrichment section of material will not be tested.
 If this is the case, it is suggested to use the enrichment material when needed or desired by the teacher and if time allows in the class.
 This material will greatly enhance the learning experiences for students.
-If, however, the diversified agriculture mechanization core program is using a national certification, work-based learning, or other measure of accountability that aligns with Perkins V as a quality indicator, this material could very well be tested on that quality indicator.
+If, however, the environment core program is using a national certification, work-based learning, or other measure of accountability that aligns with Perkins V as a quality indicator, this material could very well be tested on that quality indicator.
 It is the responsibility of the teacher to ensure all competencies for the selected quality indicator are covered throughout the year.

-Unit 1: Leadership and SAE For All
+Unit 1: Leadership and SAE for All

-- 1. Participate in local, state, and/or national FFA activities that provide opportunities for leadership development and career exploration. ^{DOK3}
+- 1. Apply general safety precautions for the laboratory and field.
+DOK2

 - a.
+Demonstrate procedures for working in and maintaining a safe, orderly workplace.

+- b.
+Demonstrate personal safety and behavioral requirements for the laboratory and field.

+- c.
+Identify common hazards found in laboratory and field work and practice procedures to prevent injury.

+- d.
+Review information about hazardous materials on a safety data sheet (SDS).

+- 2. Participate in local, state, and/or national FFA activities that provide opportunities for leadership development and career exploration.
+DOK 3

+- a.
 Actively participate in FFA activities.

 - Leadership Development Events (LDE)

 - Career Development Events (CDE)

-- Agricultural Mechanization Technology Systems

-- Tractor operations and maintenance contest
+- o Environmental and Natural Resources

-- Arc welding contest
+- Forestry

+- Land Evaluation

 - Leadership retreats or conferences

 - Industry-related seminars, workshops, or conferences

+- Envirothon

 - Other related FFA activities

-- 2. Identify potential college and career opportunities in agricultural mechanics.
-DOK1
+- 3. Identify potential college and career opportunities in environmental and natural resources.
+DOK 2

 - a.
-Research postsecondary institutions that offer studies in agricultural mechanics or a related field and prepare a two- to three-minute speech on their programs and potential career choices.
+Research postsecondary institutions that offer studies in environmental and natural resources or a related field and prepare a two- to three-minute speech on their programs and potential career choices.

 - b.
 Complete applications for college admission and scholarships.

 - c.
 Revise a personal résumé for the purpose of applying for a specific job.

 - d.
 Complete a job application for employment.

 - e.
 Participate in a mock or real interview.

-- 3. Review the types of programs under Supervised Agricultural Experience (SAE) for All.^{DOK1}
+- 4. Review the types of programs under Supervised Agricultural Experience (SAE) for All.

 - a.
 Explore concepts of a Foundational SAE.

 - Career exploration and planning

 - Employability skills for college and career readiness

 - Personal financial management and planning

 - Workplace safety

 - Agricultural literacy

 - b.
 Explore concepts of an Immersion SAE.

 - Placement/internship

+Part 175: Mississippi Secondary Curriculum Frameworks in Career and Technical Education, Agriculture, Food & Natural Resources, Diversified Agriculture Environment Core

 - Ownership/entrepreneurship

 - Research

-- \circ Experimental
+- o Experimental

-- Analytical
+- o Analytical

-- \circ Invention
+- o Invention

 - School-based enterprise

 - Service learning

-Part 171: Mississippi Secondary Curriculum Frameworks in Career and Technical Education, Agriculture, Food & Natural Resources, Diversified Agriculture Mechanization Core

-- 4. Review individual plans for student Foundational SAE programs. ^{DOK2} - a.
-Assess goal attainment in SAE from the previous year. - b.
+- 5. Review individual plans for student Foundational SAE programs.
+DOK 2

+- a.
+Assess goal attainment in SAE from the previous year.

+- b.
 Review and update short- and long-range goals pertaining to the SAE program.

-5. Develop an Immersion SAE and maintain agricultural records. ^{DOK2}
+- 6. Develop an Immersion SAE and maintain agricultural records.
+DOK 2

 - a.
 Redefine and adjust requirements of agreements between the student, parents, supervisor, and/or employer.

 - b.
 Utilize an electronic/computer-based system of record keeping.

 - c.
 Update SAE records.

 - SAE program goals

 - Student inventory related to the SAE program

 - Expense records

 - Income/gift and scholarship records

 - Skill-attainment records

 - Leadership-activity records and participation in FFA activities

 - Community service hours

 - d.
 Complete degree and proficiency award applications as they apply to the SAE.